 People over 50 account for around a third of the 425,000 direct sellers in the UK, according to the Direct Selling Association (DSA).
 You can choose to sign up to a wide range of companies, ranging from world-famous home cosmetics brands to book publishers, among many others.

 Companies shout about the chance to earn anything from £50 to £1,000 a month depending on how much you put into the business, with the bonus of flexible hours.

 However, as with any business there are risks.
 Do your homework before paying start-up costs.
-Are you prepared to give the hard sell to friends and family as a starting point?
-And then dedicate yourself to finding a stream of buyers?
+Are you prepared to give the hard sell to friends and family as a starting point, and then dedicate yourself to finding a stream of buyers?

 Start-up costs and commission

 Upfront fees and commission structures vary depending on the company.
 Start-up costs typically amount to between £100 and £200.
 This typically includes brochures and any training, along with some sample products.
 It's important to remember that even if you can't sell any of the products you have bought you're very unlikely to be able to get your money back.

 The company will give the seller credits to buy some products as part of the set-up package.
 For every one sold, you earn commission, of between 20%-30%.
 You get the chance to earn more products through promotions, although this depends on the success of your business.
 Of course, the more you sell and bigger you get, the larger the profit.

 If you want to make more money you can build up a network of sales people as a team.
 Alongside your personal commission, you will take commission from those you have recruited.

 Ensure the company you pick is a member of the DSA.
 This means it agrees to abide by a code of practice, with fair and honest promotion of opportunities.